 Private Debt Collection Experts Frontline Collections also advised they have seen an increase in unpaid personal Debts.
-They issued a article on their website on the best practice for advice on collecting a debt from a friend or relative
+They issued an article on their website on the best practice for advice on collecting a debt from a friend or relative

-Lending money to a close associate can often exacerbate the problem and may only provide a temporary relief from the real issues causing their financial turmoil.
+Lending money to a close associate can often exacerbate the problem and may only provide temporary relief from the real issues causing their financial turmoil.